-Various standards have been devised within the adhesive industry – ASTM, FINAT, AFERA, PSTC – for measuring the properties of tape-type products, including adhesive bandages, masking and packaging tapes and labels.
-Until recently, these have usually necessitated the use of several instruments and, in many cases, been prone to a degree of inaccuracy, a lack of objectivity and/or repeatability, especially where human involvement is significant.
+Various standards have been devised within the adhesive industry – ASTM, FINAT, AFERA, PSTC – for measuring the properties of tape-type products, including adhesive bandages, masking, and packaging tapes and labels.
+Until recently, these have usually necessitated the use of several instruments and, in many cases, been prone to a degree of inaccuracy, a lack of objectivity, and/or repeatability, especially where human involvement is significant.

 The development of Texture Analysis has opened up a wealth of opportunities for adhesive testing.
 The TA.XTPlus Texture Analyser’s design and software is ideal for the measurement of adhesiveness and tensile strength.
 Its salient feature is the horizontal arm, to the underside of which probes, clamps etc can be attached.
-This arm moves vertically at a speed and to distances programmed by the user according to the test to be conducted.
+This arm moves vertically at a speed and distances programmed by the user according to the test to be conducted.
 It contains a loadcell, which allows the highly accurate measurement of force and achieves data capture at up to 2000 points per second.

 Typical Texture Analysis Tests for Adhesive Products

 ‘Tack’ is the measure of initial grab or stickiness of an adhesive tape without the application of pressure.
 It can be the most important property; determining the success or failure of an adhesive bond.
 The loop tack test (FINAT method 9) measures the force required to separate a loop of tape material (adhesive outermost) which has been brought into contact with a specified area of a standard surface (usually glass or stainless steel).
 The higher the force, the tackier the sample.
 The tack force is the maximum force measured at the moment just prior to the tape loop being completely separated from the glass slide.
 ‘Quick-Stick’ tack (in N) is expressed as the average maximum value.

 Loop Test System for ‘Quick-Stick’ tack measurement and typical graphs